justnonamenoname/lt/readme.md

 that the streams for qualia do not converge on a single particle; that the influence of qualia on the brain is absent; that there are no particles remaining throughout life;
 that particles disappear at death; if we are in virtual reality; that the moment of death exists and undiscovered angels really arrive.
 The law of conservation of energy and the circulation of particles in nature lead to the main idea of the theory - the possibility of a next birth.
-To refute it, it is necessary to refute either the law of conservation of energy or the circulation of particles.
+To refute this idea, it is necessary to refute either the law of conservation of energy or the circulation of particles.
 The question: what happens if the brain's particles end up in different brains of other organisms, leads to the idea of the consciousness carrier as a single particle.

 **Research path**